 Who was the man in our story today?
-(Child's name), please point to Noah on my paper.
+Please point to Noah on my paper.
 Noah made God happy.
-(Child's name), what did Noah make?
+What did Noah make?
 Who can find Mrs. Noah?
-Please point to her, (child's name).
+Please point to her.
 Mrs. Noah made God happy.
 Now you can make your own picture of Noah and his family.